 Before 1965, leaders of the Conservative Party were not elected, but “emerged” after discussion among Conservative MPs.
 In 1965, the Party introduced a procedure for the leader to be elected by a ballot of Conservative MPs.
 Edward Heath was the first leader elected under the 1965 rules.

 The current rules for electing the leader of the Conservative Party were introduced in 1998.
 They were initially set out in principle in the Conservative document, The Fresh Future.
 This document formed the basis for reforms to the organisation of the Conservative Party following its defeat in the 1997 general election.

 In 2005, then leader Michael Howard, announced his intention to resign as party leader.
 He indicated that before he stood down he wanted to oversee changes to the Party’s process of electing a new leader.
 This would have given a role for the Party’s National Convention but left the final decision with Conservative MPs.
 The proposals were not taken up and David Cameron was elected under the existing rules, defeating David Davis in a ballot of the Party’s membership.

 On 24 June 2016, the day after the UK’s referendum on its continued membership of the European Union, David Cameron announced his resignation.
 He stated that in his view, the aim should be to have a new Prime Minister in place by the start of the Conservative Party conference in October 2016.

-Theresa May was confirmed as leader of the Conservative Party on 13 July 2016 after the most recent leadership contest.
+Theresa May was confirmed as leader of the Conservative Party on 13 July 2016 after the a leadership contest.
 There were initially five candidates but after two ballots of Conservative MPs all but Theresa May had been eliminated or withdrawn and Mrs May was then confirmed as Party leader without the need for a ballot of Party members.

 Commons Briefing papers SN01366